ray-project/ray/doc/source/rllib-offline.rst

 RLlib's I/O APIs enable you to work with datasets of experiences read from offline storage (e.g., disk, cloud storage, streaming systems, HDFS).
 For example, you might want to read experiences saved from previous training runs, or gathered from policies deployed in `web applications <https://arxiv.org/abs/1811.00260>`__.
 You can also log new agent experiences produced during online training for future use.

 RLlib represents trajectory sequences (i.e., ``(s, a, r, s', ...)`` tuples) with `SampleBatch <https://github.com/ray-project/ray/blob/master/python/ray/rllib/evaluation/sample_batch.py>`__ objects.
-Using a batch format enables efficient encoding and compression of experiences during training.
+Using a batch format enables efficient encoding and compression of experiences.
 During online training, RLlib uses `policy evaluation <rllib-concepts.html#policy-evaluation>`__ actors to generate batches of experiences in parallel using the current policy.
 RLlib also uses this same batch format for reading and writing experiences to offline storage.

 Example: Training on previously saved experiences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~